shibatch/nofreelunch/README.md

   diversity of the community.
   * If the person alleging victimization secretly consults with the maintainer, it is often not easy for the maintainer to respond to that consultation.
-Especially if the claim of victimization is not valid, the maintainer needs to convince the person of this.
-If the maintainer inadvertently chooses the wrong words, or even if everything is handled properly, the maintainer could also be accused of being a perpetrator.
-In some cases, such as when the person suffers from mental illness, professional expertise may be required in order to provide consultation.
+    * If the claim of victimization is not valid, the maintainer needs to convince the person of this.
+    * If the maintainer inadvertently chooses wrong words, or even if everything is handled properly, the maintainer could also be accused of being a perpetrator.
+    * In some cases, such as when the person suffers from mental illness, professional expertise is required in order to provide appropriate consultation.
 It is not easy for an untrained maintainer to notice mental illness, but the maintainer may still need to take responsibility for any problems that arise as a result of the consultation.
   * Maintainers have no incentive to take the time to resolve disputes between individuals.